jamescooke/flake8-aaa/README.rst

 * Pytest and unittest styles of testing supported.

-* Compatible with code linted with Black and or yapf.
+* Compatible with Black formatted code.

 * Tested on latest three versions of Python: 3.5, 3.6 and 3.7.